UniversalDependencies/docs/_en/dep/acl-relcl.md

   * I rented the movie, **which you bought** (as opposed to renting).
   * I tried to explain myself – **which was a bad idea**. [antecedent is a clause]

-The specifying/ascriptive distinction does not affect the UD analysis: all RCs are analyzed with the `acl:relcl` relation, even if the anteceded is clausal:
+The specifying/ascriptive distinction does not affect the UD analysis: all RCs are analyzed with the `acl:relcl` relation, even if the antecedent is clausal:

 ~~~ sdparse
 I tried to explain myself – which was a bad idea